Install

 5. Download and unzip the generated zip file

-Once the Dry Run (or import) is finished, you can press the “Download Import Results” button to download Matrixify generated zip file.
+Once the Dry Run (or import) is finished, you can press the “Download Import Results” button to download the Matrixify-generated zip file.

 Unzip that downloaded file.
 Inside you will find the folder “Images” and Excel file “Import_Result.xlsx“.